TeamCodeArena/DeliverEase/Contributing.md

 Welcome to DeliverEase!
 We are excited to have you contribute to our project.
 Your contributions can help us improve and enhance the platform, empowering delivery partners and connecting communities even more effectively.

-## How to Contribute
+## Guide to Setting up the Project Locally

-To contribute to DeliverEase, please follow these guidelines:

 1. Fork the repository to your GitHub account.